 We trust that our elderly parents and other family members who require daily assistance will be well taken care of in a nursing home.
 But sometimes things don’t go as planned.
 It can be difficult to accept the possibility that your loved one is being mistreated in a nursing home, even when the signs are there.
-If someone you love is in a nursing home, it is very important to be aware of the warning signs of negligence.
+If someone you love is in a nursing home, it is essential to be aware of the warning signs of negligence.

 Emotional Withdrawal or Depression